martin00110535/gesture_sensor_tutorial/Tutorial.md

 })
 ```
 ## Assessment 1
-Control the light, ac and door
+Control the light, ac and door.
 Your task is to create a micro:bit-controlled smart room that will use gesture to
 turn on or off  the light, turn on or off the ac and open and close the door.

 ``` block